srinivas0v/WikiDatapipeline/README.md

 Instructions to Run the code:
 Please find these attachements:
   •	Hive DDL file
-•	Spark wiki_etl.scala file
+  •	nbs.scala file
-•	ISO data
+  •	ISO data file
   •	SBT file

 1. Please run the hive DLL commands
 2. Download the ISO data on your Desktop